katymorris/kathy-blog/content/blog/api-gateway-logs/index.md

 ---
-title: Logs for API Gateways in AWS
+title: Logging for API Gateways in AWS
 date: "2022-01-04T22:12:03.284Z"
-description: "Because I spent way too much time trying to figure this out."
+description: "Role creation for use in logging API Gateways."
 ---

 Working with AWS is new for me at the moment.
 Generally it's been pretty easy - a lot easier than Azure.
 But I'm definitely hitting quite a few knowledge blocks along the way.
 One thing that threw me off today was that, I was trying my first API call from the browser, trying to trigger my Lambda function, but it wasn't hitting it.
 My function logs were not showing any activity - so I needed to check the logs for the API Gateway.
 When I checked CloudWatch I noticed there was no log group for API Gateway, which seemed to be setup automatically for my Lambda functions on creation.
 So I poked around and this is the process that I figured out to make this happen: